 Period: 550 BCE – 331 BCE

 Ancient location: Mesopotamia area through to Egypt in the west and Turkey in the North

 Cultural hub: Royal road; Persepolis (present-day Shiraz, Iran)

 Major religion/gods: Zoroastrianism

-Most known for: one of the greatest civilization in history; very powerful military and wise rulers
+Most known for: one of the greatest civilization in history; very powerful military, including the Persian Immortals; and wise rulers